CASASC would not be able to provide programs and services without the support of our donors, funders, partners and sponsors.

-MA Counselling Psychology, Registered Provisional Psychologist
+MA Counselling Psychology, Registered Provisional Psychologist, Therapist

 Jonathan holds a Masters’ Degree in Counseling Psychology from Providence Theological Seminary where he was educated in an integrated approach to counseling, which allows him to draw from a variety of methods to tailor a session to the unique needs of the individual.
 Jonathan believes in creating an atmosphere of warm acceptance, non-judgement and unconditional positive regard for every individual he encounters, regardless of what a person may be seeking therapy for.
 Jonathan has completed 2000+ hours of supervised counseling with individuals, couples and families in a variety of settings.
 He is also involved in speaking engagements about various psychological topics in the community and enjoys teaching introductory courses at Red Deer College on a part-time basis.
-Jonathan is provisionally registered with the College of Alberta Psychologists and part of the Psychologists Association of Alberta.
+Jonathan is provisionally registered with the Alberta Psychologist and a part of the Psychologists Association of Alberta.

 Jonathan is currently accepting new clients.

-B.A.
-Psych, Counsellor and Play Therapist
+BA Psych, Counsellor and Play Therapist

 Charity Hamm is a sexual assault counsellor specializing in the fields of sexual violence, play therapy and criminal justice.
 She holds a psychology degree from the University of Calgary and completed her certificate in therapeutic play in 2014.
 Charity believes in supporting her clients where they are at in their healing journey.
 Charity’s goal is to ideally work herself out of a job – to help her clients develop the tools, skills and strategies to cope with the trauma they have faced.